If you are wondering how to market group fitness classes, you are on the right path toward success.

 There’s nothing wrong with putting some marketing materials (flyers etc) around the gym to let people know that there is a new class starting soon with a date and time of the session and a note to say that it is free of charge.
 You will certainly get plenty of interested people signing up for this.

 Will they all stay with you and keep training each week?
 Absolutely not, but will a lot of them?
-If you give them a great class and show them how much fun it can be to exercises, then yeah, a lot of them will.
+If you give them a great class and show them how much fun it can be to exercise, then yeah, a lot of them will.

 Don’t feel like you are selling yourself short by giving away free sessions to drum up business, it’s common in the fitness industry and plenty of other industries for that matter.
 Companies give away free cheese samples in shops so you buy their cheese next time you’re shopping.